 Common Sense Conservation

-Earth Day is this coming Friday, April 22, 2011 — a good time to remember that building sustainably is the right thing to do (see the Earth Day website for events and activities.).
+Earth Day is Friday, April 22, 2011 — a good time to remember that building sustainably is the right thing to do (see the Earth Day website for events and activities.).
 Begin with a thoughtful design that suits the climate and the site and aims for longevity.
 The choices you make for the shell of your house — including the foundation, walls, windows, and roof — and in how you orient your house to the sun, will result in the greatest savings in energy, natural resources, and money over the long term.
-Health is another consideration — i.e. use formaldehyde free insulation and no- or low-VOC (volatile organic compound) paint — such as Yolo Colorhouse, shown above, available from Ecohaus.
+Health is another consideration — i.e. use formaldehyde free insulation and no- or low-VOC (volatile organic compound) paint — such as Yolo Colorhouse, shown here.
 The U. S. Green Building Council’s Green Building Guide provides a good introduction to what’s possible.
 Here you’ll find information on a vast array of eco-oriented topics.
 The section on bathrooms is

 especially useful in explaining what to look for in low flow-fixtures — since the bathroom is one of the most resource-intensive rooms in the house.
-The Green Building Council website is also where you’ll find the LEED rating system (an acronym for Leadership in Energy and Environmental Design) and the useful LEED for Homes Scoring tool, where you can find out if your home qualifies for LEED certification.
+The Green Building Council website is also where you’ll find the LEED rating system (an acronym for Leadership in Energy and Environmental Design) and the useful LEED for Homes Scoring Tool, where you can find out if your home qualifies for LEED certification.

 Another important resource is the website for the Environmental Protection Agency’s ENERGY STAR® program, which lists all the home products — from LED (light emitting diode) lights to dishwashers to fans — that meet national environmental standards.
 This is the source for those appliance labels that say ENERGY STAR® and give you a quick calculation on, say, a particular refrigerator’s energy use and savings on energy bills.
 The EPA’s WaterSense® programs is a similar labeling system for water-conserving appliances and fixtures.